The advertisements above are Google-sponsored. These

 NOTES:

 1. The timing advance should begin on /6 and later machines at ~1500 rpm, & quit at ~3000.
 Some books specify 1550 for the beginning of the advance.
 Some will say 3200 for the end of advance, and this includes BMW's Euro chart for the ATU's.
 The early /5 advance timing started, per some literature, at 1200 rpm, but most books will say advance begins at 800.
+The truth is mixed, with some advance already underway at 800.
 The /5 advance quits at about 2000 in some books, 2200 in others, & one factory manual, wrongly, shows it quitting at 2500 rpm.
-With today's poor gasoline's, having the advance quit at the higher rpm is better on mostly stock engines; performance suffers only a very little.
+With today's poor gasoline's, having the advance quit at the higher rpm is better on mostly stock engines; performance suffers only very little.
 Performance above 4000 RPM is not improved by the various advance curves....except that the wide range (39/40°) ATU's do help a wee bit with maximum power output.

 2. 2 mm (.08") on the flywheel is one degree (1.5 mm, .059", on R65 and R45 which have smaller diameter flywheels).
 The 1980's and later flywheels are called clutch carriers, and are not a continuous metal part showing in the window, but the information is similar.